 This year-long course introduces the methods, theory, and applications of differential equations.
 The course introduces first-order, second and higher-order linear equations, series solutions, linear systems of first-order differential equations, and the associated matrix theory.

-Prerequisite: Prerequisite for Differential Equations is successful completion of GSST College Calculus.
+Prerequisite: Successful completion of GSST College Calculus

-HONORS RESEARCH & MENTORSHIP 46121
+HONORS RESEARCH & MENTORSHIP